valohai/valohai-cdk-self-hosted/README.md

     * ValohaiWorker (attached to all workers by default)
 * S3 Bucket
 * AWS Secrets Manager Secret to store RDS password
-* AWS Systems Manager Parameter Store to store the SSH Key of `valohai-master`
+* AWS Systems Manager Parameter Store to settings for Valohai

 To deploy:
 1. Follow the steps below to activate the virtual environment and install requirements.